Go Ad-Free

 logoThe People's Perspective on Medicine

 Newborn babies fed formula have less diverse intestinal microbiota.
-Bacteria they host are more likely to have antibiotic resistance genes.
+Their gut bacteria are more likely to have antibiotic resistance genes.

 Mothers considering the merits of formula vs. breast milk have mostly weighed nutritional qualities, which are similar though not identical.
-Babies fed formula miss out on the immunological protection available through breast milk (Nutrients, May 11, 2016).
-Now scientists have found another reason to feed newborns breast milk if at all possible: bacteria with antibiotic resistance.
+In addition to its nutritional value, breast milk helps the baby establish a healthy gut microbiome (Frontiers in Immunology, Feb.
+28, 2018).
+Babies fed formula also miss out on the immunological protection available through breast milk (Nutrients, May 11, 2016).
+Scientists have identified another reason to feed newborns breast milk if at all possible.
+It helps to protect infants from bacteria with antibiotic resistance.

 Bacteria that do not respond to antibiotics are especially dangerous for newborn babies.
 Doctors have long blamed antibiotics administered early in life for encouraging antibiotic resistance.